shakfu/cymongoose/docs/dev/contributing.rst

 Thank You!
 ----------

-Thank you for contributing to pymongoose!
+Thank you for contributing to cymongoose!